Louisiana told to brace for ‘sad reality’ of Hurricane Delta

 Louisiana Gov. John Bel Edwards reached out to residents ahead of Delta’s expected arrival, saying in text messages and a 30-second robocall they should “prepare now and have your emergency plans in place.”
 Edwards said President Donald Trump approved his request to declare a federal emergency, which frees up federal resources.

 This is the sixth time in the Atlantic hurricane season that people in Louisiana have been forced to get ready for an approaching hurricane.
-Nearly six weeks after Hurricane Laura, 5,600 people remain in New Orleans hotels because their homes are too damaged to occupy.
+Nearly six weeks after Hurricane Laura, an estimated 6,100 people remain in New Orleans hotels because their homes are too damaged to occupy.
 Trees, roofs and other debris left in Laura’s wake still sit by roadsides waiting for pickup.

 Weary residents lamented another round of evacuations and hurricane preparations amid the ongoing coronavirus pandemic.

-Note: This story has been edited to correct the spelling of Gramercy.